HinTak/FontVal-MacGUI/README-hybrid.txt

-The "hybrid" build is an inter-rim fork where the 2 missing
+The "hybrid" build is an inter-rim fork where the missing
-functionalities: the rasterization tests, the XML report viewer, are provided by scavenged DLLs from the 2003 binary.
+functionalities: the rasterization tests, are provided by scavenged DLLs from the 2003 binary.
 As such, it is meant to run on windows only.

 To Build
 ========

-The hybrid build consists of the following 5 code changes (1 addition and 1 revert in Compat/Compat.cs, 1 revert in FontVal/ResultsForm.cs, and 2 adjustments in the Makefile) and 3 binary changes.
+The hybrid build consists of the following 4 code changes (1 addition and 1 revert in Compat/Compat.cs, and 2 adjustments in the Makefile) and 3 binary changes.
 As can be seen the "code change" is mainly removing/reverting work that's already done.